 I really wanted to be blown away by this book, I had such high expectations specially from such a seasoned author, but it was just awful.

 The plot was boring.
 The story is really hard to explain so I suggest reading the synopsis above before reading the rest of this review.
 The book is about a kind of blended family whose relationship with each other will change this summer.
 I don’t even know how to start this review to be honest with you guys.
 I had really high expectations and the story seemed like such a great premise and it felt like it had a lot of potential and it was a massive let down.
 Starting with the writing style which was slow and really confusing.
 There are five different points of views in this book, none of which are designated with a name or anything once you’ve switched to their perspective.
 The narrative is third person omniscient but none of them were distinct.
 There was a lot of flowery descriptions and kind of poetic language but that was true for every single one of the characters so every time the POV changed, it took me awhile to catch my bearings and to know where I was.
 Which made it really annoying to read since they changed quite a few times within each chapter.
 It was just constant confusion.
 There was no real plot here, just a whole bunch of family drama, that’s never fully explained, and the day to day lives of these people.
 There’s a lot of separation and anger in the way the families are in their relationships with each other and it was almost way too over the top.
 So much drama and while this could be classified as a family drama book, it was way too much in my opinion.
 There was a lot of potential to explore some important themes like identity and self-acceptance and forgiveness.
 But this potential was completely ruined by body shaming, girl hate, sexism, racism and a weak resolution.
 Between the girl protagonists and side characters there was a lot of judgement and hate between them which is unnecessary.
-The father in this book is Indian but is someone who rejects that part of his heritage and there’s a lot of derogatory and sometimes harmful descriptions of the biracial main characters.
+The father in this book is from Bangladesh but is someone who rejects that part of his heritage since he was adopted by a Canadian family at a young age and there’s a lot of derogatory and sometimes harmful descriptions of the biracial main characters.
 There’s also some sexism in the way that one of the main characters thinks about other girls and it’s just really distasteful.
 The resolution left a really bad taste in my mouth as well.
 It felt unnecessary and kind of disappointing.
 I don’t think you need to have a horrible tragedy happen in your life to get your shit together and to act like a respectful human being to the people in your life.
 If you’d like to look at evidence of the problematic aspects that I’m talking about here, there’s this review which has quotes from the ARC which is what I also read.

 I don’t know what to say about the characters.
 I tend to want to write a whole paragraph about the characters and my thoughts on their personalities and attitudes.
 But I can’t say anything that I haven’t already.
 They are all bland, stereotypical and I can’t really tell you anything special about any of them.
 There’s no redeeming qualities, nothing that I can really think of.